|Address||Edmonton, AB T5T

 Maintenance fees or reservation fees?
 A recurring fee is still a fee, am I right?

-We were sold a vacation club membership at the Punta Pacifico Hotel with a company called Odyssey Premier Elite.
+We were sold a vacation club membership at the Punta Pacifico Hotel with a company called Odyssey Premier Elite (my research shows that this group used to operate under the name Amazing Memories and different cells of this scam are operating in other Mexican resort cities).
 The fraudulent group sells you "exchangeable" vacation weeks that can supposedly be used for condos, flights, cruises, and excursions.
 They use a glossy sales brochure that prominently displays the names and logos of top vacation service providers (Fairmont, Marriott, Air Canada, Westjet, Disney, Princess, Carnival, etc.).
-They include their name by the legitimate companies names hoping you will believe that they have the same high standards of honesty and professionalism.
+They include their name by the legitimate companies’ names hoping you will believe that they have the same high standards of honesty and professionalism; they do not!

 Timeshares are a lot like smoking: the best way to quit is to not start in the first place.
 The best way to prevent time share/ vacation club fraud is to NOT attend a presentation in the first place.